Shanghai Disneyland: Ticket pricing

 According to the International Business Times (IBT), the equivalent of park ticket pricing will cost about US$75 for adults and US$60 for children on holidays and weekends, and around US$60 for adults and US$45 for children on weekdays.
 IBT notes that "a two-day weekend ticket for two adults and one child comes close to China's average urban monthly wage."

 Opening day tickets sold out in a few hours after they had gone on sale at midnight, March 28.
 However, more tickets were put on sale several days before the official opening day.

+As of 2025, ticket pricing ranges from ¥475 on Tuesday, Wednesday, and Thursday, to ¥499 on Monday, to ¥539 on Friday and Sunday, and ¥599 on Saturday.
+Shanghai Disneyland also offers early bird tickets, making tickets ¥50 cheaper when purchasing more than 10 days in advance.

 Response to COVID-19

 In response to the COVID-19 pandemic, the park (which was the first Disney park to close) temporarily closed from January 25, 2020, following the actions of Ocean Park Hong Kong and Hong Kong Disneyland Park.
 It remained closed the following three and a half months, reopening to guests on May 11, 2020, becoming the first of the Disney Parks to reopen.
 It reopened under strict rules that included, but was not limited to, social distancing, reduced capacity, temperature screenings, and mandatory face masks.
 Shanghai Disney Resort closed for a second time due to an increase in COVID-19 cases in China from March 21, 2022, through June 29, 2022.
 The resort reopened for the second time on June 30, 2022.
 On October 31, 2022, it was announced that the park would once again close indefinitely due to a surge in cases.
 It last closed on November 29, 2022, before reopening again on December 8 after China eased its "zero COVID" policy in response to protests.